PhD, University of Southern California

-Dr. Gaetano is a faculty affiliate of the Women's Studies Program and a contributor to the Asian Studies minor curriculum.
+Gaetano is faculty affiliate of the Women's and Gender Studies Program and a contributor to the Asian Studies minor curriculum.
 Among the courses she regularly teaches are Women’s Studies; Anthropology of Gender; Culture, Marriage, and Family; Gender, Culture, and Development; Peoples and Cultures of Asia; Language and Culture; and Anthropological Theory.

 contemporary Chinese society